zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Most VMs contain a temporary disk, which is not a managed disk.
 The temporary disk provides short-term storage for applications and processes.
 It's intended for storing only data such as page files, swap files, or SQL Server tempdb files.

 Data on the temporary disk might be lost during a [maintenance event](./understand-vm-reboots.md), when you [redeploy a VM](/troubleshoot/azure/virtual-machines/redeploy-to-new-node-windows?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json), or when you stop the VM.
-During a successful standard reboot of the VM, data on the temporary disk persists.
+During a successful standard restart of the VM, data on the temporary disk persists.
 For more information about VMs without temporary disks, see [Azure VM sizes with no local temporary disk](azure-vms-no-temp-disk.yml).

 On Azure Linux VMs, the temporary disk is typically */dev/sdb*.
 On Windows VMs, the temporary disk is drive D by default.
 The temporary disk is not encrypted unless: